 ELA Instructional Approach and the Pursuit of Truth

-One instructional shift required to “deliver on the promise” (Coleman, Pimental, & Zimba, 2012, p.1) of the Common Core standards is “Reading and writing grounded in evidence from text, both literary and informational” (Coleman, 2012, p.
+One instructional shift required to “deliver on the promise” (Coleman, Pimental, & Zimba, 2012, p.1) of the Common Core standards is “Reading and writing grounded in evidence from text, both literary and informational” (Coleman et al., 2012, p.
 2).
 This seems like an innocuous standard, and it is until one looks at the highly prescriptive instructional approach of “close reading” that is embedded in teacher professional development and advanced by the authors of Common Core as the essential instructional method for all English language arts.
 This highly prescriptive approach places primacy on the text and ignores student opinion or outside knowledge, limiting the time and ability to pursue the truth of the text.

-The method advanced by the writers of the standards is call Close Analytic Reading or Close Reading one of the two testing consortia funded by the federal government to assess the standards
+The method advanced by the writers of the standards is what they call Close Analytic Reading or Close Reading and is very similar to a literary approach used in the 1940s and 1950s called New Criticism (Brizee & Tompkins, 2011).
+According to the Partnership for Assessment of Readiness for College and Careers (PARCC) one of the two testing consortia funded by the federal government to assess the standards:

+Close, analytic reading stresses engaging with a text of sufficient complexity directly and examining meaning thoroughly and methodically, encouraging students to read and reread deliberately.
+Directing student attention on the text itself empowers students to understand the central ideas and key supporting details.
+It also enables students to reflect on the meanings of individual words and sentences; the order in which sentences unfold; and the development of ideas over the course of the text, which ultimately leads students to arrive at an understanding of the text as a whole.
+(PARCC, 2011, p.
+7)

-and , yet the authors of the Common Core have chosen and advanced only one method, Close Reading, a kin to New Criticism.
+There are several different methods to analyze literature, such as reader/response, moral criticism, and structuralism (Brizee & Tompkins, 2011), yet the authors of the Common Core have chosen and advanced only one method, Close Reading, a kin to New Criticism.

+New Criticism focuses on a systematic analysis of the text, objectifying the relationship between the text and its form, limiting the text to itself, and negating the reader’s response and/or the author’s intentions (Delahoyde, n.d.; Murfin & Ray, 1998).
+New Criticism does not seek external socio-political or historical perspectives, and Delahoyde (n.d.) states

+The goal then is not the pursuit of sincerity or authenticity, but subtlety, unity, and integrity—and these are properties of the text, not the author.
+The work is not the author’s; it was detached at birth.
+The author’s intentions are “neither available nor desirable,” (para.
+3)

+and that “meaning exists on the page, the meaning of the text is intrinsic and should not be confused with the author’s intentions nor the work’s affective dimensions” (Delahoyde, n.d., para.
+3).

 Here we see a limiting of the pursuit of truth by the actual formula used to analyze the text.
 Not only is the pursuit of truth thwarted, but with New Criticism, the author’s actual position is as well!